carolekoziol/recipes/docs/appetizers_snacks/roasted_red_pepper_antipasto.md

 ### Instructions

-1. Roasted red peppers at 400F for about 20 minutes.
-After roasting for 10 minutes, turned side.
+1. Roast the red peppers at 400F for about 20 minutes, flipping after roasting 10 minutes.
+2. Place the peppers into a bowl, and cover tightly with plastic wrap.
+Allow the peppers to steam for 10 minutes.
+3. Remove the skins from the peppers.
-2. Tear the peppers into strips, and place in a bowl.
+2. Slice the peppers into strips, and place in a bowl.
 3. Add the garlic, extra virgin olive oil, salt and oregano, and mix well.

 Note:

 - Make this a few hours before you'd like to serve it so the flavors have time to develop.
-Use on an antipasto plate, as a side dish, on crostini or a baquette, or in a sandwich.
+Use on an antipasto plate, as a side dish, on crostini or a baguette, or in a sandwich.
 - Keep refrigerated, but bring to room temperature before serving.